 The paper is particularly useful for a minor in Statistics, a Diploma for Graduates Endorsed in Statistics or as a paper for the major in Statistics.

 Current details can be found at the following link.
-Note that lectures start on Wednesday 19 July at 4pm and will be in our Room 241.
-The link takes you to the equivalent paper at Victoria University as the course is being offerred at several universities using the new Zoom technology.
+Note that lectures start on Wednesday 18 July at 4pm and will be in our Room 241.
+The link takes you to the equivalent paper at the University of Auckland as the course is being offerred at several universities using the new Zoom technology.

 STAT442 Big Data 20 points First Semester